-I grew up in Buenos Aires, became a photographer in Europe, and now spend more and more time in Asia.
-My life journey has clearly influenced the way I look at the world and the condition of people around me.
+I grew up in Buenos Aires, became a photographer in Europe, and now living in NYC.
+My life journey has clearly influenced the way I look at the world and at the condition of the people around me.

-– The New Migrants: trying to show migrant’s daily life in Brussels, how distorted the image of passive victimhood is for many of them.
+– Odyssey: trying to show migrants’ daily life in Brussels, how distorted the image of passive victimhood is for many of them.
 Their real story is one of courage, drive, and resourcefulness, overcoming all odds to build a decent life (Brussels)

 – Remains of a Wreck: the tragedy and comedy of a decadent summer resort out of fashion and out of season (Ostend Belgium and Ostend Argentina)

 – Contradictions: a personal photographic work on inequalities, contradictions, and absurdities of modern society in Europe, America, the Middle East and Asia (itinerant exhibition under preparation)